Welcome to the Munjoy Hill Neighborhood Organization!

 Community, Connections, Continuity ~ since 1979

-The Munjoy Hill Neighborhood Organization also publishes the Munjoy Hill Observer, a free community newspaper devoted to informing, educating and entertaining residents of the Hill.
+The Munjoy Hill Neighborhood Organization is also the proud published of the Munjoy Hill Observer, a free community newspaper devoted to informing, educating and entertaining residents of the Hill and throughout Portland.

 We love our neighborhood!
 REALLY love it!
 We love our neighbors, those who are members and those who aren't.
 We realize we occupy a historic and beautiful community and strive to be good stewards of the special place we call home; and that's why we encourage you to become a member -- or to volunteer!
 We believe there is strength in numbers: strength to make a great place even better.
 Invest in the legacy, and in the future of one of America's most storied, exceptional, walkable neighborhoods.
 Join us today!

 Join us at 7pm on Tuesday, October 20th at the East End Community School for our quarterly membership meeting, followed by the 2015 Portland City Council, District 1 Candidates Forum.
 This is a great chance to meet your neighbors and your next representative to the Portland City Council!
 And remember to register to vote.
 Together, we can make a difference!
 For more information, contact us at:

 The City of Portland will begin the annual Curbside Leaf & Yard Waste Pickup on Monday, October 26th and continue through Friday, November 20th.
 The City requires all leaves and yard waste to be placed in biodegradable yard waste bags which can be purchased at most hardware stores and in many grovery store chains.
 Place the bags curbside on your typical trash pickup days & let the city crews take care of the rest.
 It's as easy as that and keeps Munjoy Hill clean, safe and ready for the winter ahead, (and it makes spring cleanup all the easier!).